uncbiag/easyreg/doc/source/notes/train_your_own_model.rst

                     "custom": {}
                 }
             },
-            "output_orginal_img_type": "output follows the same sz and physical property of the original image (input by command line or txt)", "path": {
+            "output_taking_original_image_format": "output follows the same sz and physical format of the original image (input by command line or txt)", "save_original_image_by_type": "save_original_image_by_type, should be a bool list to refer which image needs to be saved, each elements should refer to source, target, warped, phi, inv_warped, inv_phi", "path": {
                 "__doc__": "record paths"
             },